Skip to content

 folding over puff pastry dough

-Repeat the process at least 1 more time and up to 7 more times by folding the left and right sides to the center and then folding them again in half.
-Remember to chill the dough for 20 minutes in between folds.
+Repeat the folds: I keep repeating this process at least one more time and up to seven more times.
+Each time, I fold the left and right sides to the center, then fold the dough in half again.
+I always chill the dough for 20 minutes between folds so it stays easy to work with and bakes up flaky.

 refolding dough